replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/02-create-a-customer/assignment.md

 ![Creating a Customer](../assets/create-customer-button.png)

 Enter the name "NitFlex" and assign them to the `Stable` channel.
-They've subscribed to your software for a year, so let's make sure we capture the expiration date.
+They've trying your software for a year, so let's make sure we capture the expiration date.
 We also need an email for them to login and install your Helm chart.
 Note that we never use that email, it's your customer, not ours.

 Expiration Date: `[[ Instruqt-Var key="LICENSE_EXPIRY" hostname="shell" ]]`<br/>
 Customer Email: `[[ Instruqt-Var key="CUSTOMER_EMAIL" hostname="shell" ]]`

 ![Customer Details](../assets/new-customer-details.png)

-You should also specify that they are a paid customer, so select the "Paid" option for the customer type and save your changes.
+You should also specify that they are a trial customer, so select the "Trial" option for the customer type and save your changes.
+We're using a new prospect trialing our software to set up later parts of the lab.
+The process will be the same for a new paid customer with a longer expiration date and a "Paid" license type.

 Using the License
 =================